tianzem/Gitbook/steps-to-qa-a-project.md

     ![](/Images/8.jpg)

 13. For Kespry projects, Publish the DXF and GEOJSON.
-For DroneDeploy projects, Publish the DXF.
+    For DroneDeploy projects, Publish the DXF, the GEOJSON and the DataPackage.
+    For PrecisionHawk projects, Publish the DXF, the GEOJSON and the DataPackage.

 14. After click Publish, mark the final project as COMPLETE\_FINAL.